 Area, either click the Finish Area button on the VSP toolbar, select Main Menu option Edit > Sample Areas > Finish New Sample Area, or right-click the last segment in the corner selection method.
 The area dialog box appears, allowing you to change the map units.
 Note: A Sample Area cannot cross over itself.
 If this happens, an error message-"This area is invalid and will be removed"-appears.

-Color ?×
+Color ? ×

 Basic colors:

+•

-Custom colors: the state of the s
+Custom colors:

 Hue: 0 Red: 255

 Sat: 240 Green: 0

-Define Custom Colors >> Color(Solid Lum: 120 Blue: 0
+Define Custom Colors >> Color/Solid Lum: 120 Blue: 0

 OK Cancel Add to Custom Colors